tensorush/tensorush.github.io/content/psg.md

 - ## **Expand Your Horizons**

 Explore the world to its very limits.
-Be conscious of both the happiness and the horror.
+Be conscious of the happiness, the hardship, and the horror.
 Let your heart be swayed by neither.

 <!-- The Queen vs The Moon -->